Care of Casts and Splints

 Never remove the cast yourself.
 You may cut your skin or prevent proper healing of your injury.

 Your doctor will use a cast saw to remove your cast.
-The saw vibrates, but does not rotate.
+The saw vibrates but does not rotate.
 If the blade of the saw touches the padding inside the hard shell of the cast, the padding will vibrate with the blade and will protect your skin.
-Cast saws make noise and may feel "hot" from friction, but will not harm you — "their bark is worse than their bite."
+Cast saws make noise and may feel hot from friction, but they will not harm you — as the saying goes, their bark is worse than their bite.

 Broken bones take several weeks to several months to heal.
 Pain usually stops long before the bone is solid enough to handle the stresses of everyday activities.
 You will need to wear your cast or splint until your bone is fully healed and can support itself.